VertigoRay/PowerShellTranscription/README.md

-# CIS 18.10.87.2 Ensure 'Turn on PowerShell Transcription' is set to 'Enabled'
+# Ensure 'Turn on PowerShell Transcription' is set to 'Enabled'

 This Policy setting lets you capture the input and output of Windows PowerShell commands into text-based transcripts.
 The recommended state for this setting is: Enabled.